Vittozich/react-test-app/README.md

 `backgroundColor`

-and one more rule - double braces:
+And one more rule - double braces:

 `<someJsxElement style={{bacgroundC....}}>`

-or
+Or

 `<someJsxElement style={this.styleSJE}>`

 `styleSJE = {bacgroundC....}`

-clear why
+Clear why

-and can use function with logic instead object
+And can use function with logic instead object

 `<someJsxElement style={this.styleSJE()}>`
 <hr>